garrett361/transformers_notes/main.typ

 === The Bare Minimum and the kv-Cache
 <sec_kv_cache>

 There are two separate stages during generation.
 First, an original, to-be-continued series of prompts $x_(b s)$ can be processed in parallel to both generate the first prediction and populate any intermediate values we may want to cache for later.
 We follow @pope2022efficiently and call this the #strong[prefill] stage.
 For this procedure, we require the entire $x_(b s)$ tensor.

-In the second, iterative part of generation (the #strong[decode] stage) we have now appended one-or-more tokens to the sequence and we again want the next prediction, i.e. for the last-layer outputs $z_(b s d)$.
-In this stage, we can avoid re-processing the entire $x_(b s)$ tensor and get away with only processing the final, newly added token,
-#emph[if] we are clever and cache old results (and accept a very
+In the second, iterative part of generation (the #strong[decode] stage) we have now appended one-or-more tokens to the sequence and we again want the next prediction, i.e. `z[:, -1, :]` for the last-layer outputs $z_(b s d)$.
+In this stage, we can avoid re-processing the entire $x_(b s)$ tensor and get away with only processing the final, newly added token, #emph[if] we are clever and cache old results (and accept a very reasonable approximation).
-reasonable approximation).

-The important pieces occur in the layer, as that's the only location in which the sequence index is not completely parallelized across operations.
-Referring back to @attn_layer, given the input $z_(b s d)$ of the layer, the re-weighted value vectors#footnote[Summed over $s'$, but concatenating the different $a$ values over the $f$ dimension.] $w_(b s s' d)^a v_(b s' f)^a$ are the key objects which determine the next-token-prediction, which only depends on the $s = - 1$ index values.
+The important pieces occur in the $CA$ layer, as that's the only location in which the sequence index is not completely parallelized across operations.
+Referring back to @attn_layer, given the input $z_(b s d)$ of the $CA$ layer, the re-weighted value vectors#footnote[Summed over $s'$, but concatenating the different $a$ values over the $f$ dimension.] $w_(b s s' d)^a v_(b s' f)^a$ are the key objects which determine the next-token-prediction, which only depends on the $s = - 1$ index values.
 Therefore, we can cut out many steps and the minimum requirements are:

 - Only the attention weights $w_(b s s' d)^a$ with $s = - 1$ are needed